Here’s me in a few bullet points

 - I’ve travelled in China, India and Egypt and I really, really, really want to go to the Moon.

-These are some of my favourite quotations about books and writing
+Some favourite quotations about books and writing

 - “The creator is nothing, the work everything” – Gustave Flaubert